Richardaeld/Fat_Racoon_Kitchen/README.md

 + I want to find a recipe for dinner. <!-- Testing Random Recipe -->
 + I want to use my smart phone or tablet as a recipe book. <!-- Testing Text Coss Out Function -->
 + I want to find a new chicken dish to cook. <!-- Testing All_Recipe And Recipe_List Pagination-->
-+ I want a place to leave a recipe so I can easily find it later. <!-- Testing Recipe Upload -->
++ I want a place to leave a recipe, so I can easily find it later. <!-- Testing Recipe Upload -->
 + I want help deciding what to cook for dinner and I like a specific chef's recipes. <!-- Testing Search Chef Name -->
-+ I want a easy-to-make recipe. <!-- Testing Browse Button for Lazy Favorites Recipes -->
++ I want an easy-to-make recipe. <!-- Testing Browse Button for Lazy Favorites Recipes -->
-+ I can't remember the name of a recipe that i liked on the Fat Raccoon and I want to find it again. <!-- Testing Recipe Favorites Function -->
++ I can't remember the name of a recipe that i liked on the Fat Raccoon, and I want to find it again. <!-- Testing Recipe Favorites Function -->
-+ I want an easy-to-read recipe layout while I'm cooking. <!-- Testing Text Coss Out Function - testing function already satisfied --> <!-- ---------------------------------------remove  -->
 + I lack confidence in my cooking ability and need help. <!-- Testing Lessons Index Cards -->
-+ I've decided I don't like my user bio or avatar anymore and want to change them. <!-- Tests update of user information/avatar -->
++ I've decided that I don't like my user bio or avatar anymore and I want to change them. <!-- Tests update of user information/avatar -->
 + I've uploaded a recipe I don't like anymore and I want to remove it. <!-- Tests for deletion of recipe --><!-- Tests C.R.U.D. -->
 + I deleted my recipe but I forgot to unfavorite it.
 Now I want to remove it from my profile page's **10 Recently Favorited Recipes** and **10 Recently Viewed Recipes** sections. <!-- Tests delete button for favorites/recents in profile -->